Psychoanalytic Training: Applying for Psychoanalytic Training

 As part of the admissions process, you should prepare to present clinical material from two open-ended psychoanalytic psychotherapy treatments of your choice, and to engage with your interviewers in discussing this work.

-Also, please bring two copies of notes (one for you and one for your interviewer) describing the back and forth of at least two sessions in transcript format.
+- Process Notes: Please bring two copies of notes (one for you and one for your interviewer) describing the back and forth of at least two sessions in transcript format.
 For example:

 Patient: [Looking downcast].
 I don’t feel like talking today …